June In The Vegie Patch + Greenhouse

 I’m not the only one who loves winter.
 Garlic, onions, all the brassica’s, chard, endive, parsley and all manner of leafy greens love winter too.
-Salads and beetroot survive it, but very slowly so if you live in cooler places, best get them under cover from now on in.
+Salads and beetroot survive it, but very slowly, so if you live in cooler places best grow them under cover from now on in.

 Direct Sow

-- Greencrops in any gaps – beside, or beneath, such easy fertility.
-Make a mixture and sow any gaps (even tiny ones!)
+• Greencrops in any gaps and beside, or beneath crops – such easy fertility.
+Make a mixture and sow away.

 Tray Sow